DevExpress/testcafe-browser-tools/README.md

 ```
 Note that the application for a particular platform must be built on a machine with the same platform.

-The *bin* directory contains the pre-build native binaries.
-It can be convenient to use the ready binaries for contributors whose contribution does not affect the native modules.
+The *bin* directory contains pre-built native binaries.
+Consider using them if your contribution does not affect the native modules.

 #Install